 Other ways to say: Talk meanly, use harsh words

-Fun Fact/Origin: A “sharp” tongue is like a knife—cutting and painful.
+Fun Fact/Origin: A “sharp” tongue is compared to a knife—it cuts deeply.
+This image shows how words can feel painful.

 Example Sentence: